-It seems like homeschoolers are on the road a lot, whether it’s for a field trip, visiting family or taking a vacation.
+It seems like homeschoolers are on the road a lot, whether it’s for a field trip, visiting family, or taking a summer vacation.
 We spend a crazy amount of time in our cars and sometimes, those hours can get boring.

 Remember the road trips you took as a kid?
-I’d bet that most parents have a funny story they can share about a car trip they took when they were young.
+I’d bet that you have a funny story you can share about a car trip from when you were young.

 This post contains affiliate links.

 Traveling with kids can be a lot of work, but it’s also a lot of fun.
 It’s a great way to spend quality time with the whole family.

 If you’re planning a long drive with older kids, there are a few things you can do to make the trip go smoother.